kondrak/vkQuake2/README.md

 Known Issues
 ===
 - some Intel GPUs may ignore texture filtering settings in video menu if anisotropic filtering is enabled - this is in fact not an issue but rather a result of anisotropic texture filtering being implementation-dependent
+- macOS using Vulkan SDK 1.2.162 or higher: the application may hang on some MacBooks if `vk_sampleshading` is enabled due to a potential bug in the Metal driver causing a deadlock during shader compilation